hahaheihei09/xiong-lab.github.io/content/_index.md

         filename: welcome.jpg
       text: |
         <br>
-        We are one of twelve research laboratories at the **National Engineering Research Center of Intelligent Equipment for Agriculture (NERCIE)** in Beijing, China.
+        We are one of twenty-four research laboratories at the **National Engineering Research Center for Information Technology in Agriculture (Nercita)** in Beijing, China.

   - block: collection
     content: